smith4/neanias.github.io/index.md

 ## H2020 NEANIAS source code repositories

-This page links the source code repositories related to the [H2020 NEANIAS](https://www.neanias.eu) project.
+This page lists the available source code related to the [H2020 NEANIAS](https://www.neanias.eu) project.

-The technical documentation of the services is available at [https://docs.neanias.eu](https://docs.neanias.eu)
+The technical documentation of the services is available at [https://docs.neanias.eu](https://docs.neanias.eu).

 ### Underwater Services